deeptir18/cornflakes-scripts/README.md

 | Figure | Filepath |
 | --- | ----------- |
 | Figure 5 subset|`/mydata/$USER/expdata/threshold_heatmap/plots/heatmap_anon.pdf` |
+If you would like to see the actual raw throughputs / data behind the heatmap, feel free to look at `/mydata/$USER/expdata/threshold_heatmap/latencies-postprocess.log`; this contains the maximum throughput achieved for each square (total packet size and number of segments), for either copy or zero-copy and is how the percent difference on the heatmap was calculated.

 ### Expected Figure (from paper)
-You should see the two vertical columns of 1024 and 2047 from:
+You should see the two vertical columns of 1024 and 2048 from:
 ![Figure 5 whole](fig5whole.pdf)

 ### Running the entire Figure 5 (optional)